Software Maintenance Upgrade package

 The Software Maintenance Upgrade (SMU) is a package that can be installed on a system to provide a patch fix or security resolution to a released image for a specific defect in order to respond to immediate issues.
 It does not contain new features.

-- Provided on a per release, per component basis and is specific to the platform.
+SMUs are provided on a per release, per component basis and are specific to the platform.
 SMU versions are synchronized to the package major, minor, and maintenance versions they upgrade.

-- SMUs are not an alternative to maintenance releases.
-All defects fixed by SMUs are then automatically integrated into the upcoming maintenance releases.
+SMUs are not an alternative to maintenance releases; all defects fixed by SMUs are automatically integrated into upcoming maintenance releases.

-- The Cisco IOS XE platform internally validates the SMU compatibility and does not allow you to install non-compatible SMUs.
-This is based on rules/limitations for a SMU change-set.
+The Cisco IOS XE platform internally validates SMU compatibility and does not allow installation of non-compatible SMUs, based on rules and limitations for a SMU change-set.

-- An SMU provides a significant benefit over classic IOS software as it allows you to address the network issue quickly while reducing the time and scope of the testing required.
+An SMU allows you to address network issues quickly while reducing the time and scope of required testing compared to classic IOS software.

-- The updated code to fix the defect is written in a different location, and where the patch redirects the program run
+The updated code to fix the defect is written in a different location, and the patch redirects the program run.

-The workflow for the patch requires that you complete the following sequence of operation in exec mode:
+The workflow for the patch requires that you complete these sequence of operations in exec mode:

 -